 Keeping your stamps clean is essential if you want to achieve good-quality stamped images every time.
-If you don't clean your stamps after a stamping session, you may find that the ink gets transferred to your next project, creating muddy colors or that the detail in your stamp design starts to get clogged with dried ink.
+If you do not clean your stamps after a stamping session, you may find that the ink gets transferred to your next project, creating muddy colors or that the detail in your stamp design starts to get clogged with dried ink.
 When this happens, the design starts to become unclear; if you have particularly detailed stamps, you may find the detail disappears.

 How to Keep Your Stamps Clean

-Whether you're a seasoned stamper or just starting out, knowing how to keep your stamps clean is essential.
+Whether you are a seasoned stamper or just starting out, knowing how to keep your stamps clean is essential.
 If you can make this into a habit, so much the better.
 You have invested your hard-earned money into your stamps, so it only makes sense to keep them clean and in good shape so they give you years of service.

 To preserve the longevity of your rubber stamps, it is important to keep them clean.
 Ensuring rubber stamps are clean has many benefits:

 - Clean stamps will not contaminate ink pads with different colored inks.

 - Dried inks can start to clog up parts of a rubber stamp resulting in unclear images.

 There are different ways to clean stamps, and individual stampers will have their own preferred method.

 There are special stamp cleaners available and these can be purchased through rubber stamp suppliers and craft stores.
 Stamp cleaners are typically sold in a bottle.
 They are either poured into a vessel to clean the stamps, or they are used in an integral cleaning pad built into the bottle.